Every day at work I get asked, where are your wave petunias.

 They are self-shedding petunias.
 This doesn’t mean no deadheading.
 It simply means that the spent flower will fall off when finished blooming.
 This allows for the plant to always look its best.
 But you still need to get in there and deadhead old stems of the flowers occasionally to promote more new and healthy flowers.
-Just like you or I plants too, need a haircut now and then too look their best.
+Just like you or I, plants also need a haircut now and then to look their best.

 Now onto our original question.
 Wave petunia vs supertunia?

 I always asked this question.
 Are you planting in the ground or in a container?
 If the answer is ground I would tell you to go with a wave petunia.
-Reason for this is because wave petunias are vigorous growers with a lower growing habit.
+The reason for this is because wave petunias are vigorous growers with a lower growth habit.
 So if you plant these in your yard you will get a great plant that will fill in fast and create a carpet of color.

 If your answer is container I would suggest going with the supertunia.
 I would choose these because not only does this petunia have a great trailing habit but it also gets a little height.
 So not only is it a great spiller plant but it also makes a great filler plant.

 IF it was my choice to choose I would always choose supertunias.
 They are exceptional performers that will bloom from early spring until the first frost.
 And the colors they offer are truly beautiful.
 Our favorites here at Van Wilgen’s are Supertunia bubble gum, silverberry, and Bordeaux.

 Whether you choose wave or supertunias just remember, deadheading or a good haircut along with some slow-release fertilizer a few times during the season makes for a happy healthy plant.